 - If you want the lowest car insurance prices, you can get the minimum coverage.

-- You can lower your premium by driving safe, improving your credit score, bundling your insurance and raising your deductible.
+- You can lower your auto insurance premium by driving safe, improving your credit score, bundling your insurance and raising your deductible.

 - Compare quotes from multiple companies to find out which has the cheapest rate.